Winners Announced for 2023's Shepherd Center Wheelchair Division of The Atlanta Journal-Constitution Peachtree Road Race

-Course record falls as Susannah Scaroni races to another first place finish.
+Daniel Romanchuk, Susannah Scaroni race to another first place finish.

-This year, Susannah Scaroni, 30, Urbana, Illinois, won the women’s open division.
-Scaroni broke the women's course record with finishing time of 21:18 and will take home a $53,000 bonus on top of a $7,500 prize for her first place finish.
-This is her second win.
-In the men’s open, Daniel Romanchuk, 23, of Champaign, Illinois, took the crown to win with a finishing time of 18:39.
-It is his fifth win and comes with a $7,500 prize.
+This year, Susannah Scaroni, 31, Urbana, Illinois, won the women’s open division with finishing time of 22:11 and will take home a $10,000 prize for her first place finish.
+This is her third win.
+In the men’s open, Daniel Romanchuk, 24, of Champaign, Illinois, took the crown to win with a finishing time of 19:28.
+It is his sixth win and comes with a $10,000 prize.

-“We are thrilled to have offered a deep prize purse for the wheelchair division as we continue to push for growth and equality in racing,” said Rebecca Washburn, MS, manager of Shepherd Center’s Beyond Therapy® and wellness programs.
+“We are thrilled to welcome the world’s most elite racers back to Atlanta for Shepherd Center's Wheelchair Division of The Atlanta Journal-Constitution Peachtree Road Race,” said Rebecca Washburn, MS, manager of Shepherd Center’s Beyond Therapy® and wellness programs.
 “The athletes in the wheelchair division embody hard work and hope as they speed up Cardiac Hill and past Shepherd Center.”

 The 6.2-mile competition began on Lenox Road in the heart of Buckhead, Atlanta’s shopping district, and followed Peachtree Road for six miles, passing Shepherd Center, before slicing through the heart of Midtown to the finish line at 10th Street and Piedmont Park.
 The race is one of the country's largest and fastest wheelchair 10Ks.